 Let's imagine that you're 30.
 You have $20,000 currently saved.
 You want to retire at age 65.
 You want a retirement income of $70,000, of which $25,000 will come from Social Security and the other $45,000 will come from your portfolio.
-For the sake of this example, assume a 4 percent inflation rate, 25 percent tax rate and 7 percent rate of return on your portfolio investments.
+For the sake of this example, assume a 4% inflation rate, 25% tax rate, and 7% rate of return on your portfolio investments.

 Under those conditions, you'll need to put aside $24,000 per year to have a good shot at your retirement portfolio lasting until you turn 99, according to US News' retirement calculator.

 Crunch the numbers for your situation to see how much you'll have to save to meet your goals.

 Put your plan into action as soon as possible, and remember that it's never too late to start saving and investing your earnings.
 Trim your grocery bill, don't dine at restaurants as often, take a frugal vacation and use lots of other money-saving tactics to help you shovel more cash into your retirement accounts.

 Invest the money that's in your retirement portfolio based on your age, your risk tolerance, and your income goals.
 As a general rule of thumb, 110 minus your age is the amount of money you should keep in equities (stocks), with the rest in bonds and cash equivalents.
-If you're 30, for example, keep 110 - 30 = 80 percent of your portfolio in stocks, with the rest in bonds and cash, and rebalance yearly.
+If you're 30, for example, keep 110 - 30 = 80% of your portfolio in stocks, with the rest in bonds and cash, and rebalance yearly.

 U.S. Bureau of Labor Statistics.
 "Older workers: Labor Force Trends and Career Options."
 Accessed March 3, 2020.